 In 2003, Chris initiated Canalys’ research into location-based services (LBSs), with the successful Mobile Navigation Analysis services.
 Canalys produced the industry’s first quarterly shipment tracking and analysis service in this segment, which also became the recognized source of market intelligence in the LBS industry.

-Chris has given keynote speeches at many industry conferences and has worked on numerous consultancy projects for Canalys clients over the years.
-Recent projects have centered on LBSs, connected notebooks and netbooks, market entry strategies, channel strategies and vendor due diligence.
+Chris has given keynote speeches and moderated sessions at many industry conferences and has worked on numerous consultancy projects for Canalys clients over the years.
 He is regularly quoted in the influential business and trade press on mobility issues.

 To book Chris for your next event, click here.